 4. Teach a lesson on digital citizenship to children.

-5. Facilitate a Digital Citizenship Family Workshop.
+5. Engage with families.
 Bring parents and children together to deepen their knowledge and commitment to digital citizenship.

 Have you worked with your community to start up a Digital Citizenship Week?
 We’d love to hear about your experience!